ericwbailey/ericwbailey.website/source/published/all-the-user-facing-states.md

 Someone has previously visited the resource the element is set to navigate to.

+### Targeted

+An element is higlighted via a mechanism like an ID reference or [selected text fragment](https://support.google.com/chrome/answer/10256233).

 ### Loading

 An element is fetching data from another internal or external resource.